batyaboyo/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Root Cause and Resolution
 While I was checking the logs I found an unusual amount of traffic in the evening hours, I can think a tech survy student launched a DDoS attack.
-We can think that the motivation of this attack was sabotaging the website and affect student marks.
+We can think that the motivation of this attack was sabotaging the website and alter student marks.

 I also check that the app has enough bandwidth available, and everything is ok, the issue was that strange amount of traffic.